mohtork/mysql-replication-monitor/README.md

 Add cronjob:

-    $ add a crontab to excute the script
+    $ add a cronjob to excute the script

 ## Inputs